 I am going to explain exactly what it is and why it’s a horrible idea to try and use it…there’s also an evolution of this method that has been going on for a long time and I will explain how it’s changed, evolved, yet still inevitably leads to a horrible conclusion for ANYONE who tries it…

-First: What exactly is a link farm anyway?
+What exactly a link farm is:

 Let me use a direct analogy to explain it:

 Let’s take an actual farm. that grows food.
 The more food it grows, the more the person growing it eats and more they grow.

 Now when we substitute this analogy with the topic of this article, the links are the food and the site is the person.

 The more links (redirects) you can make that point to the site, the more the site will be looked at as an authority website by Google and it will grow in rankings and traffic.

 In terms of how this is done, it’s actually quite easy, typically, when these things first came out, there was 1 popular way this was being used: